Guseyn/ingesta/README.md

 Each `chunk` can be incomplete piece of JSON, so this function is quite smart to buffer pieces of JSON that can be parsed.
 On each parsed object, we call ingestor, that builds batches of objects.
 Once it reaches its `batchSize`, it ingest all the whole batch.

-# How to add a new Model
+# How to Add a New Model

 Let's say, you want to work with a new model `Restaurant`, which you need read from AWS S3 and ingest it into MongoDB.